 I am a Ph.D student in Computer Science and Engineering at the University of Washington.
 My advisor is Luke Zettlemoyer.
 I am working on semantic Natural Language Processing and Grounded Language acquisition.
-I am supported by an Intel Science and Technology Center Fellowship.
+I am supported by an NSERC Postgraduate Fellowship (PGS-D).

 Previously, I was an undergraduate at the University of British Columbia, where I received a Bachelor of Science in Cognitive Systems.
 During that time, I worked with Giuseppe Carenini and the Summarization Group on abstractive summarization techniques in a variety of domains, including conversations and blogs.

 Learning Distributions over Logical Forms for Referring Expression Generation

 To appear in Empirical Methods in Natural Language Processing (EMNLP 2013).

 Semantic Parsing with Combinatory Categorial Grammars (Tutorial)

 Annual Meeting of the Association of Computational Linguistics (ACL 2013).

 A Joint Model of Language and Perception for Grounded Attribute Learning

 Proceedings of the 2012 International Conference on Machine Learning (ICML 2012).